stounfo/notes/knowledge/about-these-notes.md

 - Having a single repository for accumulated knowledge.
 - Connection and search helps to quickly find actual information.
 - Helps to better understand and remember information.
+- Helps to remember and complete daily routines and tasks.

 ## Implementation